microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - @anthropic-ai/sdk@0.15.0
  - @anthropic-ai/sdk@0.24.3

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Copyright 2023 Anthropic, PBC.